Kristine Spekkens

-Kristine Spekkens is a Canadian astronomer, and is a professor at the Royal Military College of Canada and Queen's University.
-She is the Canadian Science Director for the Square Kilometre Array.
+Kristine Spekkens is a Canadian astronomer.
+She is a professor at Queen's University, and the Canadian Science Director for the Square Kilometre Array.

 Early life

 Spekkens was born in Hamilton, Ontario and grew up in Burlington, Ontario, spending most of her summers in a small cottage community in Chelsea, Québec.
 She attended École primaire St-Phillippe and École secondaire Georges-P.-Vanier, and received her B.Sc. in Physics from Queen's University in 2000 and her PhD in astronomy from Cornell University in 2005.

-An athlete growing up, Spekkens represented Canada in netball at the 1998 Commonwealth Games and at the 1999 World Championships.
-She was also active in university athletics as a member of the Queen's Golden Gaels women's volleyball team from 1996-2000 and the Cornell University Wild Roses women's ultimate club from 2000-2005.
+An athlete growing up, Spekkens represented Canada at netball at the 1998 Commonwealth Games and at the 1999 World Netball Championships.
+She was also active in university athletics as a member of the Queen's Golden Gaels women's volleyball team from 1996 to 2000 and the Cornell University Wild Roses women's ultimate club from 2000-2005.